isomerpages/moe-xinminsec/_our-curriculum/Co Curricular Activities/Badminton.md

 <p>Beyond training and competitions, our players have the opportunity to
-plan and organise events like the Secondary 1 Induction Programme, the Xinmin Invitational Competition for primary school students, and our Annual Badminton Teambuilding Day.
+plan and organise events like the Secondary 1 Induction Programme, the Xinmin Invitational Competition for primary school students, and our Annual Badminton Teambuilding Camp.
 These experiences provide a platform for them to develop leadership skills and strengthen team bonds, shaping them into well-rounded individuals both on and off the court.</p>
 <h4><strong>Activities</strong></h4>